cloudflare/cloudflare-docs-engine/src/content/learning/debugging.md

 ### Go to Origin on Error

 By using `event.passThroughOnException`, your Workers application will pass requests to your origin if it throws an exception.
-This allows you to add logging, tracking, or other features with Workers, without degrading your website's functionality.
+This allows you to add logging, tracking, or other features with Workers, without degrading your website’s functionality.

 ```javascript
 addEventListener("fetch", event => {